 Each Ph.D. student shall have the guidance of a Ph.D.
 Dissertation Supervisory Committee.
 The Ph.D.
-Dissertation Supervisory Committee consists of the student's Dissertation Supervisor or Co-Supervisors and one additional committee member.
+Dissertation Supervisory Committee consists of the student's Dissertation Supervisor or Co-Supervisors and one additional committee member (2nd Reader).
 The supervisor (a full-time Psychology faculty member when there are co-supervisors) chairs the committee.
 The additional member of the committee is jointly chosen by the student and the Supervisor.
-This member may be either any faculty member from within the Department of Psychology, or from outside of the department, depending upon the expertise needed for the particular project.
+This member must be a Core member of the Doctoral program .
 In cases where additional expertise is required, a student in consultation with his or her supervisor(s) may choose to add additional faculty members to the supervisory committee.